aliasaria/scrumblr/README.markdown

 browser support
 ---------------

-scrumblr works on up to date chrome and firefox browsers. enable websockets for optimal performance. tested mainly on chrome for osx. this was not designed for browser support. use chrome for this app.
+scrumblr works on up to date chrome browsers. tested mainly on chrome for osx.

 design philosophy
 -----------------